More than a foot of new snow in mountain passes slows traffic at Snoqualmie, Stevens

 Yet another weather system pushing into Western Washington will continue the spring soaking Sunday and complicate travel over the mountain passes, which have received more than a foot of new snow since Saturday.

-The National Weather Service in Seattle said an oncoming front will deliver scattered showers across much of the region Sunday morning, with showers lingering into the afternoon — just in time to make way for yet another weather system overnight into Monday.
+The National Weather Service (NWS) in Seattle said an oncoming front will deliver scattered showers across much of the region Sunday morning, with showers lingering into the afternoon — just in time to make way for yet another weather system overnight into Monday.
 Some snow has been mixed in with the precipitation, with the snow level falling below 1,000 feet.
+Lowland accumulations of up to an inch are possible, though relative warming in the afternoon should result in a return to just rain.

 After being closed for about five hours Saturday evening due to bad weather and multiple traffic collisions, Interstate 90 over Snoqualmie Pass remained a tough slog Sunday morning.
 The same was true for U.S. Highway 2 over Stevens Pass, which reopened late Sunday after a similar closure.